Introducing ControlUp Monitor

-ControlUp Monitor offers a number of benefits to admins who require continuous monitoring of their resources:
+ControlUp Monitor offers a number of benefits to admins who require continuous monitoring and auto-remediation of their environment (only after a Monitor is installed in the organization):

-After a Monitor is installed in the organization, monitoring of resources is a continuous process, running 24/7 regardless of the presence of active ControlUp Consoles in the network.
-Multiple Monitor instances automatically provide mutual backup and high availability for monitoring.
+- Monitoring of resources is a continuous process, running 24/7 regardless of the presence of active ControlUp Consoles in the network.
+Multiple Monitor instances automatically provide mutual cluster, backup, and high availability for monitoring.

-- ControlUp Monitor can be configured to export data tables to disk in CSV format for analysis.
-The scheduled export process runs in the background and ensures continuous logging, which cannot be guaranteed using the interactive Console.
+- ControlUp Monitor can be configured to export data tables to disk in CSV format for further analysis.
+The Export Schedule process runs in the background and ensures continuous logging, which cannot be guaranteed using the interactive Console.